alex-schutz/detMCVI/readme.md

 ## Issues
 - Path finding for bounds crashes if there are no terminal states
-- Simulation depth paramater might not need to exist, see how this was done originally
-	- That's the excess uncertainty parameter in the belief expansion

 ## Optimisations
 - Initialise FSCs using shortest paths